CondeNast/tny-tech-test/README.md

 1. :heavy_exclamation_mark: This assignment is one (1) of many criteria that will be evaluated about a candidate.
 So, please remember to **read the instructions carefully**, **be thoughtful**, and **don't be afraid to show your creativity**
 2. Candidates should take **no more than eight (8) hours** to complete this assignment. **This work time can be spread across a seventy-two (72) hour turnaround period**
 3. Candidates are expected to:
-    * Clone this main repo
+    * **Clone this main repo**
     * Make changes in the cloned repo
-    * Incremental commits are encouraged to visualise how the application evolved over the time during the development
+    * Incremental commits are encouraged to visualize how the application evolved during the development
+    * Update **README** file with clear instructions on how to set up and run the application
     * Once completed, push the changes in your github repository
     * Share the repository link.
 The resulting repo must be set to **public**
 4. This assignment is **tiered** with a few **optional tasks**.
 Candidates are required to: